P-3 Visa Service

 Application Procedure

 Your U.S. employer or sponsoring organization must submit Form I-129, Petition for a Non-Immigrant Worker.
-A petitioner as an agent, who will be filing the petition for multiple employers must be properly authorized to act as an agent.
-See the memorandum “Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications.”
+A petitioner acting as an agent, who will be filing the petition for multiple employers, must be properly authorized to act as an agent.
+See the memorandum: “Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications.”

 Documentation